maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ## Explore the data

-We can quickly explore the data to observe the most popular artists, the number of hits or the number of featurings.
-There is by construction an imbalance in the number of hits vs. non-hits :
+We can quickly explore the data to observe the most popular artists, the number of hits or the number of features.
+There is, by construction, an imbalance in the number of hits vs. non-hits :

 ```python
 plt.figure(figsize=(10,6))